 Afterwards, he and I talked a little more because whoever else was supposed to be there didn’t show.
 I finally went home, sure that it had been a supreme waste of my time and his.

 Surprise!
 A company rep called a couple of weeks later to say they liked my audition (I still wonder what it cost her to say that, because I’ve seen the tape).
 But Stranger #1 had labeled me “friendly and coachable.”
 Bless his heart!
 I guess they figured they could teach me the skills I would need.

 The rep wanted to know whether I’d like to start teaching computer skills or budgeting, the topics they most needed presenters for.
 I understood what she didn’t say; those were the ONLY topics available right then.
 I knew nothing about computers, and since I’d majored in accounting in college, budgeting sounded less scary – and I really wanted the job!
 I paid dearly for that decision.

 On the morning of my second day “teaching” budgeting somewhere in Pennsylvania, an attendee stood and loudly proclaimed that I was the WORST presenter he had ever heard or seen, that I knew nothing about the topic (I had just said something backwards because I was so nervous), and that he was going to demand his money back!
 He then stalked out to stunned silence.

-I called the company, told my “manager” I would finish out the two-week assignment, but never again.
+After the seminar was over, I called the company, told my “manager” I would finish out the two-week assignment, but never again.
 I refused to teach budgeting, and I was sure I would be let go.
 But, surprise!
 The company actually agreed to let me learn other topics (my guardian angel was working overtime that week!).